cronicle-edge/cronicle-edge/Readme.md

 ### Schedule - Graph View
 Scheduled event page can be viewed as a graph.
 It's useful to track chained jobs.
 Graph nodes are clickable.
 You can also delete event via graph (press del key).
 There is also cycled chain auto-detection.
 E.g. if a job is chaining from itself, you'll see a warning.

-### Workflow Plugin
-Use this plugin to run multiple jobs in parallel, or invoke same event multiple times with different parameters.
-You can run group of jobs based on category or event title prefix.
-To run same event multiple times you can specify comma separated argument list (argument value will be available as `JOB_ARG` env variable).

-### SSH Plugin
-Run your code snippets on remote machines over SSH.
-No cronicle agent or openssh installation needed!
-Can even run on Windows hosts (if openssh is configured).
-Use with WF plugin to run on multiple hosts.

 ### Event History Chart
 Main page will include a bar chart showing last N completed jobs.
 It will help to quickly catch failed or long running jobs.
 You can set default job count and scale (linear/logarithmic) via `ui.job_chart_limit` and `ui.job_chart_scale` configs.